Byzantine army: Artillery

-The Traction Trebuchet is believed to have been carried over from China to Europe by the Avars in the 550s-580s AD, where it was quickly adopted by the late Roman army, calling it a manganikon or alakatia, hence the term "mangonel."
+The Traction Trebuchet is believed to have been carried over from China to Europe by the Avars in the 550s–580s AD, where it was quickly adopted by the late Roman army, calling it a manganikon or alakatia, hence the term "mangonel."
 Counterweight trebuchets are believed to have been invented in the middle Byzantine period, as Anna Komnene claims new artillery was invented by Alexios Komnenos in 1097, and counterweight trebuchets are described shortly thereafter in the 1120s onwards.
 Alongside trebuchets, the Tactica of Leo VI mentions the use of the toxobolistra, which is further described by the De Ceremoniis' section on the expeditions to Crete as being an iron-framed torsion engine the same as that from late antiquity.
 Finally, the siphon and kheirosiphon were used to project Greek Fire, both from warships and walls.

-Byzantine military philosophy
+Byzantine military doctrine

 Unlike the Roman legions, the Byzantine army's strength was in its armoured cavalry Cataphracts, which evolved from the Clibanarii of the late empire.
 Its type of warfare and tactics were evolving from the Hellenistic military manuals and the Infantry were still used but mainly in support roles and as a base of maneuver for the cavalry.

+According to David Nicolle, "Almost more important than tactics was the question of morale, and Byzantine leaders paid close attention to this.
+Byzantium's role as the Christian Empire was central to its morale.
+Careful religious preparations preceded a battle,” which included the parading of crosses, relics and images–which all "had a profound impact upon the men's mind."